Change of Owner (COR)

-If you register a domain with Joker.com, you are the 'owner' of this domain, in the sense that this domain will be added to your domain portfolio, and you always have full control over this domain.
+If you register a domain with Joker.com, you are the 'owner' of this domain, meaning that this domain is added to your domain portfolio, and you always have full control over this domain.

-There is also a contact named as 'registrant', which defines the official identity of the domain owner according to ICANN and/or Registry requirements.
+There is also a contact named 'registrant' that defines the official identity of the domain owner according to ICANN and/or Registry requirements.

-As with all registrant data, you are enabled to maintain the registrant using the Joker.com domain management.
+As with all registrant data, you can edit/maintain the registrant using the Joker.com domain management.

 - in general, the prior registrant and the new registrant have to confirm the change